techsenger/tabpanepro/README.md

 The Tabs Menu allows quick selection of a specific tab.
 This menu is typically used when not all tabs are visible to the user.
 The library supports both custom menus and the standard menu.
-To show the standard menu, use the method `TabPaneProSkin#showTabsMenu(Node)`.
-To determine whether this menu should be shown, use `TabPaneProSkin#tabScrollBarNeededProperty()`.
+To show the standard menu, use the method `TabHeaderArea#showTabsMenu(Node)`.
+To determine whether this menu should be shown, use `TabHeaderArea#scrollBarNeededProperty()`.

 ### Tabs ScrollBar <a name="usage-tabs-scroll-bar"></a>

-To enable scrolling of tabs using a `ScrollBar`, first set the `tabScrollBarEnabled` property of the skin class to `true`.
+To enable scrolling of tabs using a `ScrollBar`, first set the `TabHeaderArea#scrollBarEnabledProperty()` property to `true`.
 As a result, the `ScrollBar` will be added to the tab header area, but it will remain invisible by default.
 It only becomes visible when the tabs do not fit and the user hovers the cursor over the header area.

 The "vertical" position of the `ScrollBar` can be configured using two CSS properties: